The temporary impact of permanent employment incentives: Evidence from Italy: Introduction

 The literature on the short-term effects of hiring subsidies often documents moderately positive results on employment among eligible workers during the subsidy period.
 For example, a generous one-shot wage subsidy in Belgium for unemployed youth (“Win-Win Plan” after the Great Recession) raised the likelihood of finding private-sector employment by about 10 percentage points in the first year for eligible young people \citep{Albanese2024}.
 In France, a one-year emergency hiring credit targeting low-wage jobs during the Great Recession led to significant employment gains \citep{cahuc2019effectiveness}, with no measurable increase in wages.
 Similarly, a large payroll tax cut for young workers in Sweden (2007–2009) led to a 2–3 percentage point increase in youth employment for the targeted age group, with treated firms hiring more young workers and expanding their overall workforce \citep{Saez2019}.
-All these incentives targeted first-time or disadvantaged low-pay workers, encompassing both permanent and temporary contracts.
-These groups of beneficiaries may differ significantly from the general working population, limiting the external validity of their results.
+All these incentives targeted first-time or disadvantaged low-paid workers, encompassing both permanent and temporary contracts.
+These groups of beneficiaries may differ significantly from the general working population, limiting the relevance of their results in contexts where workers are already in temporary positions.

 By contrast, the hiring incentives introduced in Italy over the past decade have been designed primarily to promote more stable forms of employment within the general workforce.
-The literature, so far, has focused on the evaluation of the 2012 \citep{ciani2015getting} and 2015 \citep[see, among others,][]{sestito2018firing, boeri2019,deidda2021counterfactual,brunetti2022evaluating,ardito2023combined,Santoni2024} schemes, generally reporting a positive impact.
+The literature, so far, has focused on the evaluation of the 2012 \citep{ciani2015getting} and 2015 \citep[see, among others,][]{sestito2018firing, boeri2019,deidda2021counterfactual,brunetti2022evaluating,ardito2023combined,Santoni2025} schemes, generally reporting a positive impact.
 However, these incentives often overlapped with broader schemes for younger workers that also covered temporary contracts, making it difficult to isolate the specific contribution of permanent hiring subsidies.
 The 2018 reform, by introducing an age threshold that extended eligibility to a group otherwise excluded from any other incentives, provides a unique opportunity to disentangle this effect.